WICG/bundle-preloading/subresource-loading.md

 This proposal assumes the following:
 * The site's code is bundled into a single "mega bundle".
-* The bundle declaration on each entry points contains a *complete* list of routes and their dependencies.
+* The bundle declaration on each entry points contains a *complete* list of routes or components and their dependencies.
   - Specifically, the browser is not aware of the full list of resources the bundle contains, just of the top-level routes.
 If that list is not complete, secondary resources can be discovered by the browser before the bundle's index is fetched, resulting in spurious downloads.
 * A single chunk can contain multiple resources, in case they are typically fetched together.
 That is trading off caching granularity, in favor of reduction in the meta information that needs to be communicated between client and server.